kfejes/cpp-security-examples/docs/docs.md

 Mixing C and C++ features are frequently lead to serious issues.
 Like the example, there is an array what we want to copy to a vector.
 The issue is the same, like the previous example, there is no allocated memory for data.
 The back_inserter will solve the problem.

+* Not a Number (NaN) value flaws

+Not a Number

+* Noexcept

+The noexcept(true) specifier disables exception throwing for a function.
+If we throw an exception inside a noecept specified function, the std::terminate() will be called, which terminates the application.

+Possible solution is to specify noexcept(false), which means the function might throw an exception.